Utica University: Athletics

 Utica University offers 29 NCAA Division III intercollegiate sports.
-The teams, known as the Pioneers, competed in the Empire 8 athletic conference, along with Elmira College, Alfred University, Hartwick College, Nazareth College, Stevens Institute of Technology, and Saint John Fisher College.
+The teams, known as the Pioneers, compete in the Empire 8 athletic conference, along with Elmira College, Alfred University, Hartwick College, Nazareth College, Stevens Institute of Technology, and Saint John Fisher College.
 The men's and women's hockey teams compete in the United Collegiate Hockey Conference.
 The women's water polo team competes in the Collegiate Water Polo Association's Northern Division.

 The student body's overall interest in athletics was significantly bolstered by the addition of football and ice hockey teams in 2001, and the addition of men's/women's wrestling and women's gymnastics beginning in 2023–24.

 The football, field hockey, soccer, and lacrosse teams play in Charles A. Gaetano Stadium.
 The ice hockey teams compete at the Adirondack Bank Center.
 The Aud, as it is commonly called, was built in 1959 and provides seating for 3,850 fans.
 The men's hockey team led the nation in Division III home attendance in the 2006–07 and 2007–08 seasons.
 The basketball teams play on campus at the Harold Thomas Clark Jr. Athletic Center, which has a pool and racquetball courts.

 In November 2007, the Utica University football team set an NCAA football record, the highest combined score (142 points) by two teams, in their 72–70 loss to Hartwick in four overtimes.
 In this game, Utica also set the NCAA record for most points scored (70) by the losing team.

 Utica University has a women's basketball team, which won the Empire 8 championship in 2008.
 In 2009, they tied with Ithaca as the regular-season Empire 8 champions.
 In 2010, they regained their Empire 8 championship title.